electrode-io/electrode/samples/universal-material-ui/README.md

 1. Add [material-ui]'s required font *Roboto* to `src/server/views/index-view.js`
 1. Update `src/client/styles/base.css` with styles for [material-ui].
 1. Test [material-ui] component by adding a [RaisedButton] to `src/client/components/home.jsx`
-1. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.
+1. Watch [webpack-dev-middleware] update your bundle and refresh browser to see changes.
 1. Add `global.navigator.userAgent` to `src/server/index.js` as required by [material-ui] for [Server Rendering].
-1. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.
+1. Watch [webpack-dev-middleware] update your bundle and refresh browser to see changes.

 ### Add [material-ui] Examples